solidjs-community/strello/README.md

 # Strello

+You can check this out hosted at [strello.netlify.app/](https://strello.netlify.app/)

 A clone of the <a href="https://trellix.fly.dev/">Remix Run Trellix</a> example project to demonstrate SolidStart's capabilities.

 To get started run: